joypauls/regression-sandbox/README.md

+# Regression Sandbox 🏖️

+Start where you are and play around with simple models.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the [Chakra UI Template](https://chakra-ui.com/guides/integrations/with-cra) for it.

-# Regression Sandbox

-Start where you are and play around with simple models.

 ## Available Scripts